nushell/nushell.github.io/commands/docs/help.md

 ```

-search for string in command names, usage and search terms
+search for string in command names, descriptions, and search terms
 ```nu
 > help --find char